 Treyarch also rolled out an update alongside the 115 Day event that doubles experience, nebulum plasma and weapon experience.
 The update itself fixes the looting interface in Blackout, which should come as a major relief for Xbox One and PlayStation 4 players, who have been requesting the change for a while now.

-Some other rumours indicate that Black Ops 4, and by extent - Blackout, is losing players due to Activision's monetisation meddling that turned players away and even made some influencers pull their positive reviews of the game.
+Some other rumours indicate that Black Ops 4, and by extent - Blackout, is losing players due to Activision's monetisation meddling that turned players away and even made some influencers of the game.
 It remains to be seen whether the free trial and potential future incentives will be able to breathe some life back into Black Ops 4.